-- MODIFIES the current, one-way system into a circular system modeled on Nature's successful strategies
+- Modifies the current, 1-way system into a circular system modeled on Nature's successful strategies

 - Promotes community well-being and stability